 Ebeena is uncovering new information about the abundance and diversity of gulper sharks.
-Her focus is on three landing sites where deep-sea fish are brought ashore, where she collects tissue samples and documents bycatch from these fisheries.
-The project aims to clarify any taxonomic confusion about gulper sharks, and will centre on Cochin in Kerala on India’s southwest coast, Thothoor in Tamil Nadu on India’s southeast coast and the Andaman and Nicobar Islands.
+Her focus is on three landing sites where deep-sea fish are brought ashore, and where she collects tissue samples and documents bycatch from these fisheries.
+The project aims to clarify taxonomic confusion about gulper sharks, and will centre on Cochin in Kerala on India’s south-west coast, Thothoor in Tamil Nadu on India’s south-east coast and the Andaman and Nicobar Islands.

 Ever since I can remember, I have been fascinated by the ocean and the life under it.
 I was born and raised in the town of Kochi – popularly known as the Queen of the Arabian Sea – on India’s south-western coast in the state of Kerala.
 Growing up in a seaside town, I spent most of my childhood exploring the coastline.
 Crabs were my best friends and playing around them was my ultimate happiness.
 In those young days, I was very frightened of sharks and scary movies and stories about them were the stuff of nightmares for me.
 That...

-To understand the diversity, abundance and distribution of gulper sharks of India and to formulate suitable conservation strategies
+To understand the diversity, abundance and distribution of gulper sharks in India and to formulate suitable conservation strategies.

-Gulper shark (Centrophorus spp.) population of India is declining drastically due to high fishing pressure in connection with the high demand for the squalene from the liver, especially for the manufacture of pharmaceutical products and may directs into local extinction of these species.
-This project aims to fill the gap of knowledge on the diversity, abundance and distribution of gulper sharks in India, which can be used for formulation of conservation strategies.
+India’s gulper shark population is declining drastically as a result of high fishing pressure driven by the demand for squalene from the sharks’ livers, which is used in the manufacture of pharmaceutical products.
+So great is the decline that it may lead to the local extinction of these species.
+This project aims to provide information about the diversity, abundance and distribution of gulper sharks in India, which can be used to formulate conservation strategies.

-Deep sea shark fishery of India comprise of species like Ehinorhinus brucus, Centrophorus squamosus, C. atromarginatus, C. granulosus, C. moluccensis, Squalus mitsukurii, S.hemipinnis, Etmopterus pusillus, Zameus squamulosus etc. Centrophorus spp. (gulper sharks) was the predominant one and were commercially exploited for their high squalene in their livers.
-High demand for squalene in International market can be visible in the shifting of species composition of elasmobranch fishery in India from coastal sharks and rays in the 1980s to deep-sea sharks like Centrophorus spp., Echinorhinus brucus and Squalus spp.
-In addition, large numbers of juveniles are also caught in deep-sea shrimp trawl as bycatch.
-As a result of high fishing pressure over the last few years catch rate of these gulper sharks started declining in Indian waters.
-In addition, their biological traits like low fecundity, high longevity and late age at first maturity aids the rapid population depletion, also prevent quick recovery after such depletion.
-This alarms the need of immediate attention on gulper sharks of India.
-My work primarily focuses on the systematic data collection of data deficient gulper sharks, which can be used for the formulation of policies and mitigation measures.
+A number of deep-sea shark species, such as Ehinorhinus brucus, Centrophorus squamosus, C. atromarginatus, C. granulosus, C. moluccensis, Squalus mitsukurii, S. hemipinnis, Etmopterus pusillus and Zameus squamulosus, are targeted by fisheries in India.
+Centrophorus spp. (gulper sharks) are the main target and are commercially exploited for the high squalene content of their livers.
+The demand for squalene on the international market is reflected in the shift of the elasmobranch fishery in India from coastal sharks and rays in the 1980s to deep-sea sharks like Centrophorus spp., Echinorhinus brucus and Squalus spp. in more recent times.
+In addition, large numbers of juveniles are taken as by-catch in deep-sea shrimp trawl nets.
+The high fishing pressure on these species over the past few years has led to a decline in the catch rate of gulper sharks in Indian waters.
+Moreover, low fecundity, late maturing and a long lifespan compound the population decline, preventing a quick recovery.
+All these factors raise the alarm for gulper sharks in India and demand that immediate attention be given to their predicament.
+My work focuses primarily on systematically collecting information about the data-deficient gulper sharks that can be used to formulate conservation policies and mitigation measures.